mcostalba/scoutfish/README.md

 }
 ~~~~

-Aftrer the header, we get a list of matches, each match reports an offset (in bytes) in the original
+After some header, there is a list of matches, each match reports an offset (in bytes) in the original
-_my_big_db.pgn_ file, pointing at the beginning of the matching game and the ply number (half move) of the first
+_my_big_db.pgn_ file, pointing at the beginning of the matching game and the ply number (half move) of
-match inside the game.
+the first match inside the game.

-In case you call scoutfish from a higher level tool, like a GUI or a web interface, it is better to operate
+In case you call Scoutfish from a higher level tool, like a GUI or a web interface, it is better to
-it in interactive mode:
+run in interactive mode:

 ~~~~
 ./scoutfish